nxskok/stad29-notes/slides_d29.md

 * This course is a required part of Applied Statistics minor.

-* Exclusions: \textbf{this course is not for Math/Statistics/CS majors/minors}.
-It is for students in other fields who wish to learn some more advanced statistical methods.
+* Exclusions: **this course is not for Math/Statistics/CS majors/minors**.
+It is for students in other
+fields who wish to learn some more advanced statistical methods.
 The exclusions in the Calendar reflect this.